bookofproofs/bookofproofs.github.io/_sources/history/20th-century/nakano.md

 * Nakano's appointment at Hokkaido University was thus a move from Tokyo to Hokkaido.
 * It was a group of graduate students engaged in research under Nakano's leadership.
 * From February 1961 to March 1974 Nakano was a professor of mathematics at Wayne State University, Detroit, USA.
-* Nakano's two children came to the United States to join their parents in 1962.
 * At Wayne State University, Nakano supervised the studies of eight students for a Ph.D.
 He continued to work there until 1973 when he was taken ill.
 * From the late 1960s Nakano became interested in set theory and attempted to produce a different version of the theory from the classical axiomatic approach.
-* Let us end with saying a little about Kazumi Nakano, Hidegorô Nakano's daughter.

 Born 16 May 1909, Tokyo, Japan.
 Died 11 March 1974, Detroit, Michigan, USA.